 While economic mobility has been declining for decades, the COVID-19 pandemic and its economic impacts demonstrate an urgent need to reimagine and rebuild pathways to economic mobility.
 Over 50 million people, almost a third of our nation’s workforce, filed for unemployment in 2020—with disproportionate impacts on people of color and low-wage earners.

 Social Finance develops innovative financing solutions to increase access to effective education and training programs and prepare workers for jobs that lead to sustainable careers and a more equitable society.

 How We Help

-- Design and deploy innovative financing strategies, such as Career Impact Bonds, Social Impact Bonds, and state-level pay-it-forward funds to build pathways to economic mobility.
+- Design and deploy innovative financing strategies, such as Career Impact Bonds and Pay It Forward Funds to build pathways to economic mobility.

 - Advise governments, employers, philanthropies, and service providers on outcomes-driven solutions for reskilling and upskilling, job placements, supportive services, and retention.